Underground mine tours return Memorial Day weekend

 - About the bats

-White-nose syndrome (WNS) is a disease that kills hibernating bats and has destroyed bat populations in eastern North America.
+White-nose syndrome is a disease that kills hibernating bats and has destroyed bat populations in eastern North America.
 WNS is now present in the mine and in the park.
-Bats are the only animals susceptible to the disease - WNS does not pose a threat to humans or other wildlife, but people may inadvertently spread the fungus to new areas on their clothing or shoes.
+Bats are the only animals susceptible to the disease; WNS does not pose a threat to humans or other wildlife, but people may inadvertently spread the fungus to new areas on their clothing or shoes.
 The fungus can remain in a cave long after all the bats have died.

 Soudan Mine is still home to one of Minnesota's largest bat hibernacula.
 Prior to WNS, between 10,000 and 15,000 bats over-wintered in the mine each year, emerging in the summer to roost in the woods.
 The mine's bat population has plummeted since then, and we are unsure of its current numbers.
-In warmer months, look for bats at dusk at the Alaska shaft, as they leave the mine in search of food.
+In warmer months, look for bats at dusk at the Alaska shaft as they leave the mine in search of food.

 - Self-guided surface audio tour

-Free downloads available anytime!
 Explore the above-ground buildings and features with this audio tour, or follow along with the written transcripts.